nikomatsakis/plmw-2022/content/index.md

 * I'm having the most fun I've ever had.
 * I want to share the way I'm working now.

+???

+I'm really having a lot of fun these days.
+I've found ways to work that feel really good.
+I want to spread the news.

+(click)

+I want to emphasize that I am not trying to tell you how to develop your project, and especially not what technologies to use.
+But I do hope that something in what I'm sharing will be useful to you and shape the way you work.

 --
 * Will it work for you?
 I don't know!